natemartinsf/CappTutorials.net/articles/getting-started.markdown

 The `-t` flag told `capp` to use a template called `NibApplication` to generate the project.
 This is a template that creates the shell of a project based around Cibs.
 (Maybe the template should be called CibApplication instead?)

 Finally, we named the new project testApp.
+Due to a bug in Xcodecapp-cocoa, you should use a project name without spaces.
+This should be fixed soon.

 If you open the newly created testApp directory, you should see a few different files and folders.
 We'll explain what all these are for in a moment, but first, let's see what was created.
 Drag the "index-debug.html" file to a web browser to load the page.